What is included on the credit report

 Credit information includes positive credit information, for example that a payment has been made; and negative credit information, for example that a payment has not been made.
 This information is submitted by your lender in order to build your credit history and create your credit report.

-This information will build up over time until five years of information is shown.
+Credit information will build up over time until five years of information is shown on the credit report that is provided to you.

-Each time a lender accesses your credit report, they leave a record, called a footprint.
+Each time lenders obtain your credit report, they leave a record, called a footprint.
 Each footprint is a record of the date, the lender name, and the reason why that particular lender sought your credit report.

 The footprint is shown at the end of the report for a period of five years after a lender last requested access.

-You can submit a request for a credit report or view our credit report factsheet.
+You can submit a request for a credit report or view our requesting a credit report factsheet.

 The Central Credit Register does not: